-Yes.
+Unless you have a prenup, yes, you are responsible for joint debt acquired during the marriage.
 Same with community property, community debt is debt acquired during the marriage.

 Now that I found out that she has major debt, and I want to invest in my own business, and it seems like our financial interests are different, how do we protect ourselves?
 Is it too late for a prenuptial agreement?

 If you are already married, it’s too late for a prenup.
 However, you may consult your attorney about the possibility of obtaining a postnuptial agreement.